Quantum state-preparation control in noisy environment via most-likely paths: Lindblad evolution and its unravelling for quantum control

 \subsection{Unitary unravelling of a Lindblad evolution}

 We emphasize that the dynamics of open quantum systems in Eq.~\eqref{Lindblad} is obtained by tracing out all the environmental degrees of freedom.
-Therefore, the Lindblad evolution can be considered unravelled into many possible system's evolutions, where each evolution is conditioned on a particular trajectory of the environmental state.
-The unravelling process can be applied when there are measurements of the environmental states with known outcomes~\cite{murch2013observing,ibarcq2015,jordan2015fluores,Shay2016noncom} or when an observer simply considers hypothetical unravelling based on {\it a priori} statistical properties of the environmental state~\cite{Ivonne2019,chantasri2019,ChaGue2021}.
-For the latter, the statistical properties of the bath can be obtained by techniques such as noise spectroscopy~\cite{BookGardiner,YugSas2011,YouWha2012,PazVio2014}.
+Therefore, \red if somehow the state or information of the environment can be revealed, \blk the Lindblad evolution can be considered unravelled into many possible system's evolutions, where each evolution is conditioned on a particular realization of the environmental state.
+The unravelling process can be applied \red hypothetically by assuming {\it a priori} statistical properties of the environmental state, e.g., see Ref.~\cite{GoeJac2018} for the use of unravelled trajectories for quantum control or Refs.~\cite{Ivonne2019,chantasri2019,ChaGue2021} for the use of unravelled trajectories for quantum state smoothing.
+The statistical properties can also be obtained more accurately by using the spectral density information~\cite{BookGardiner,YugSas2011,YouWha2012,PazVio2014} of the environment (as random processes are related to their spectra via Fourier transformation).
+The unravelling can be even more accurate, if there are measurements with known outcomes that partially reveal some information about the environment, such as in Refs.~\cite{WuTur2021,TurWu2022}, or fully reveal the meter's states (e.g., microwave probing fields) as in Refs.~\cite{murch2013observing,ibarcq2015,jordan2015fluores,Shay2016noncom}. \blk